africanvisionmalawi/avm-site/src/pages/get-involved/thank-yous/index.md

   featured: true
   order:
   linkText: is a key partner of AVM.
 They are wonderful organisation working in the
     same area as us, empowering communities to become self-sufficient.
+Using infrastructure and resources such as clean water and energy these projects aim to break reliance on aid and disrupt the cycle of poverty through sustainability.
 Since 2019, we have teamed up as one organisation in Malawi, merging the staff together.
 - linkTitle: Aidcamps International
   photo: "/img/aidcamps-logo.jpg"
   url: https://www.aidcamps.org/home.aspx